Swarmops/Swarmops/README.md

 Translating
 -----------

-Use [this link](http://translate.swarmops.com/project/activizr/invite?d=65j615l6862727v4e373) to join the Swarmops project on Crowdin at the proofreader level.
-There are [many languages](https://crowdin.com/project/activizr) that still need translation; any one that reaches 50% or more translated with the Menu and Global sections at 100% will be enabled on the user side.
+Use [this link](http://translate.swarmops.com/project/activizr/invite?d=65j615l6862727v4e373) to join the Swarmops project on Crowdin at the Proofreader level.
+There are [many languages](https://crowdin.com/project/activizr) that still need translation; any one that reaches 50% or more translated with the Menu and Global sections at 100% will be enabled from the Language Selection page.